zowe/docs-site/docs/user-guide/systemrequirements-zos.md

 - (Optional, recommended) Parallel Sysplex.

-  To deploy Zowe for high availability, Parallel Sysplex environment is recommended.
-Please check [Configuring Sysplex](configure-sysplex.md#z-os-system-requirements) for more information.
+  To deploy Zowe for high availability, a Parallel Sysplex environment is recommended.
+Please check [Configuring Sysplex for high availability](configure-sysplex.md) for more information.

 ### Zowe API Mediation Layer on z/OS requirements